Understanding the Importance: An Example of an RFI in Project Management

 • Are Data Processing Agreements (DPAs) needed for all subprocessors?

-• What certification level is required (self-assessment vs. third-party audit like ISO 27001)?
+• What certification level is required (self-assessment vs. third-party audit)?

 Effective RFIs include these elements: